GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/02.411-420/04.My-God,-How-Endless-Is-Thy-Love!/docs.md

 ---
+title: |
-title: 414.
-My God, How Endless Is Thy Love!
+    414. My God, How Endless Is Thy Love! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 414.
+My God, How Endless Is Thy Love!.
+My God, how endless is Thy love!
+Thy gifts are every evening new;  And morning mercies from above.
+Gently distill like early dew.
+    keywords:  |
-    keywords: Church Hymnal, My God, How Endless Is Thy Love!, My God, how endless is Thy love!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, My God, How Endless Is Thy Love!, My God, how endless is Thy love!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 414. MY GOD, HOW ENDLESS IS THY LOVE!
+####  Church Hymnal 1941,

 ```txt
 1.